 Last fall, Gallup helped confirm this assessment when their research revealed that too many people in supervisory roles today, across all industries, lack the requisite ability to manage.
 Their important revelation was that employee engagement in the 21st Century is largely dependent upon having a good manager.

-In a series of discussions I’ve since had with Dr. Jim Harter, Gallup’s Chief Research Scientist, I learned how he and his research team arrived at their conclusion – in addition to five specific talents they now believe characterize the most effective and influential workplace leaders.
+In a series of discussions, I’ve since had with Dr. Jim Harter, Gallup’s Chief Research Scientist, I’ve learned there are five specific talents that characterize the most effective and influential workplace leaders.

 The direct and immediate take-away is that some people are naturally imbued with qualities and talents that virtually preordain their leadership success.
 The surest way of restoring high engagement, therefore, is to only select people with these traits into all future managerial roles.

 “We’ve long had the understanding in business,” Harter told me, “that organizations have an overriding culture – one that’s either highly engaged or not.
 But when we mapped engagement data down to the team level, we started noticing that engagement – and all performance metrics – varied widely.
 Our discovery was that culture varies by team.
 When we got under the hood a little bit, it became more obvious that whatever was happening with a team was directly related to its manager and to the tone they were setting.”